-While most breast lift patients can return to normal activity within one week, it is important to rest on the back and avoid any straining or pressure on the breasts for approximately two to three months.
-Mild discomfort and/or temporary sensation loss in the breast/nipple area is common and can last for up to a year.
+Each patient varies, but most breast lift patients can return to normal activity within one week.* They’re reminded that it is important to sleep on the back and avoid any straining or pressure on the breasts for approximately two to three months.
+Mild discomfort and/or temporary sensation loss in the breast/nipple area is common and can last for up to a year.*

 Patient Most Frequently Ask Questions